edwardtayloehill/senior-enrichment/README.md

 ### The tools

+Use at least

+  sequelize,
+  express,
-Use at least sequelize, express, react, and redux when creating this app.
+  react, and redux

+when creating this app.
 You can incorporate any additional libraries or tools you wish.

 ### DB Design

 - Students
-  * have profile info (e.g. name and email)
+  * have profile info (e.g. name and email) √
-  * must be assigned to a campus
+  * must be assigned to a campus (campus is now built... need to add relationship) √

 - Campuses
-  * have info such as a name and image
+  * have info such as a name and image √
-  * can have many students assigned (may have none)
+  * can have many students assigned (may have none) √

 ### Views and Functionality

 - Navigation: as a user I...